ZomboBombo/ZomboBombo/README.md

 ### Hi there 👋

+My name is Sergey Novikov.
+I am Junior Frontend Developer.

+Since the end of 2018, I have been actively studying front-end technologies, developing websites in HTML & CSS, programming a little in JS.

 <!--
 **ZomboBombo/ZomboBombo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.